prabhakaran-jm/zero-trust-explainer/docs/DEPLOYMENT.md

    ```

    **Note**: See `terraform/terraform.tfvars.example` for a complete template with all options documented.

+   **Important**: For CI/CD deployments (GitHub Actions), quick link URLs should be configured via GitHub Secrets (not in terraform.tfvars).
+See [Step 4: GitHub Actions CI/CD](#step-4-github-actions-cicd) for details.
+The `terraform.tfvars` file is primarily for local/manual deployments.

 4. **Set up Secret Manager (Optional - if not providing API key in tfvars)**:
    ```bash